-Take a look at your inbox.
+Take a peek at your inbox.
 How many people and companies have been trying to reach you?
-There are probably quite a few and chances are most of it seems like spam.
+Probably quite a few, and chances are most of it seems like spam.

 This is because it feels like someone is trying to get ahold of you...and realistically, it shouldn't.

 What if you were guided to a piece of insightful content instead?